PBJ (TV network)

-PBJ was an American digital broadcast children's television network that was originally a joint venture between Luken Communications and DreamWorks Classics.
+PBJ was an American digital broadcast children's television network originally a joint venture between Luken Communications (now Get After It Media) and DreamWorks Classics.
 PBJ is now owned by NBCUniversal.
 PBJ began programming in late summer 2011, and had 19 broadcast affiliates before they ceased operations in March 2016 due to NBCUniversal's acquisition.

 Programming

 PBJ aired programs from the DreamWorks Classics library including The Archie Show, Mr. Magoo, Sabrina the Teenage Witch, The Lone Ranger, Gumby, The Harveytoons Show, The Secrets of Isis, The New Adventures of Zorro, Shazam!, and Lassie.

-PBJ also aired automotive programming from Tuff TV in non-prime midday and late night timeslots, along with paid programming.
+PBJ also aired automotive programming from Tuff TV in non-prime midday and late night timeslots, along with paid programming and acquired series like Aqua Kids Adventures and Ethelbert the Tiger.

-Final programming

-These were the shows aired on PBJ at the time the channel closed down.